submariner-io/releases/README.md

 * `make release VERSION='1.2.3'
 * `make release VERSION='1.2.3-rc1'

-To run the process without making external changes (GitHub, Quay...), run the command with `dryrun=true`.
+To run the process without making external changes (GitHub, Quay...), run the command with `DRY_RUN=true`.

 Make sure you set the `GITHUB_TOKEN` environment variable to a [Personal Access Token](https://github.com/settings/tokens) which has at least `public_repo` access to your repository.